DIPSAS/DockerFeed/README.md

   - `--verify-no-configs` to validate that no Swarm configs are used in stack.
   - `--verify-no-secrets` to validate that no Swarm secrets are used in stack.
   - `--verify-no-volumes` to validate that no Swarm volumes are used in stack.
+  - `--verify-no-ports` to validate that no ports are exposed in stack.
   - `-i/--infrastructure` to specify which infrastructure stacks to use.
 Default is `infrastructure`.
   - `-h/--help` for help:
     - `dockerf -h`